 When you sell a call option and Nifty goes down, the option premium will get reduced, then you can buy back your option at a profit.
 However what happens when you are wrong and Nifty keeps going up after you have sold a call option?
 You are at unlimited risk, because you don’t know where the Nifty Bull Run will end.
 In that case you must take a stop loss or hedge your position.
 In my paid course hedging a sold option is thought.

 Similarly if you have sold a put option and Nifty continuous its slide downwards, you are again at unlimited risk as the put option will keep rising.
 Here too you must buy back your options to limit your losses.

 No it does not mean that you will not make a loss if you buy an option – you will make a loss if your view goes wrong whether you buy or sell an option.
 The only thing is whatever you do you should be ready to take a stop loss if your views have gone wrong.

 So here is what you can do according to your view:

-Whatever you do you will be required to pay a margin.
-When you sell an option depending on which option you are selling and the current volatility – your margin may differ from 13,000 to 15,000 for one lot.
+Whatever you do, you will be required to pay a margin.
+When you sell an option depending on which option you are selling and the current volatility – your margin may differ.
 The more risky the option, the more margin you pay.
 When you buy an option you only pay the premium and that’s your only risk.

 Interestingly you would have realized almost the same profit had you sold one lot of put option at 8000 and bought it back at 8100 – but (very important) if enough time passes away then the call option buyer may realize a small profit, but the put seller may gain a lot of points.
 In fact if on expiry day Nifty is at 8100, the call buyer will lose money because the value of the 8000 call option will be 100.
 The trader bought it for 150, and now he has to sell it for 100 for a loss of 50 points.
 However the put will expire worthless and the put seller can keep all the premium he got for selling the put.
 This is the main reason why option buyers find it hard to make money.